top of page

 3. Pivotal Moment

-I thought I was engaging with a person, who wanted to cultivate a professional connection within which we might explore mutual interests and business goals.
+I thought I was engaging with a person, who wanted to cultivate a professional connection in order to explore mutual business interests.
 However it’s clear that I am just one of many hundreds of prospects, who will now be subject to a stream of repetitive InMails.
 All positive feelings have now dissipated, and my view of the organisation this new connection represents is impaired.
 Worse still, I sometimes receive the first few InMails more than once, as my original responses are ignored.
 And it takes effort on my part to get off the hook.

 Points For Improvement